Chattahoochee–Oconee National Forest: Today

 It includes over 2200 mi of rivers and streams (including about 1367 mi of trout streams).
 There are over 450 mi of hiking and other recreation trails, and 1600 mi of "roads."
-In addition to the Chattooga River and the headwaters of the Chattahoochee River, natural attractions within it boundaries include the beginning of the 2174 mi Appalachian Trail, Georgia's highpoint, Brasstown Bald and Anna Ruby Falls.
+In addition to the Chattooga River and the headwaters of the Chattahoochee River, natural attractions within its boundaries include the beginning of the 2174 mi Appalachian Trail, Georgia's highpoint, Brasstown Bald and Anna Ruby Falls.

 The Chattahoochee also includes ten wildernesses that are part of the National Wilderness Preservation System, all of which are managed by the United States Forest Service.
 Parts of these wilderness extend outside Chattahoochee National Forest, as indicated.
 The wildernesses are: